anlsys/argo-website/_pages/nrm.md

 of up to 15%.
 <br clear="both" />

+---

+More information on NRM can be found in its [documentation on Read the Docs](https://nrm.readthedocs.io/en/latest/).
+For a complete list of NRM-related resources, check the [For Developers]({{ site.baseurl }}/devel/#nrm) page.

 _Pete Beckman, Kamil Iskra, Florence Monna, Swann Perarnau, Valentin Reis, Kazutomo Yoshii (ANL)_
 {: .smaller .clear}